Sinergy

 Sinergy was a Finnish/Swedish power metal band started in 1997 by American musician Kimberly Goss.
 The idea for a "balls-out female-fronted metal band" was first formed when Kimberly Goss of Dimmu Borgir met Jesper Strömblad of In Flames whilst on tour in 1997.

-Tonmi Lillman's death in February 2012, Alexi Laiho's death in 2020 and Marko Hietala's departure from the public eye in January 2021 put an end to the possibility of Sinergy ever reuniting.
+Alexi Laiho's death in 2020 put an end to the possibility of Sinergy ever reuniting.

 History

 Sinergy formed when the then Dimmu Borgir keyboard player Kimberly Goss met with In Flames guitarist Jesper Strömblad during a joint world tour.
 They discussed the idea of assembling a female-fronted metal band, but were unable to achieve this due to time constraints.

 When Kimberly quit Dimmu Borgir and moved to Sweden, she decided that it was time to turn her project with Strömblad into a reality.
 The first incarnation of Sinergy was composed of them, bassist Sharlee D'Angelo (from Arch Enemy and Mercyful Fate), drummer Ronny Milianowicz and guitarist Alexi Laiho (from Children of Bodom).

 The debut album Beware the Heavens was recorded in 1999 and had a basic concept: returning to the essence of woman-fronted metal bands, throwing aside the operatic elements introduced in the '90s, and bringing back the style of singers such as Doro Pesch (from Doro and Warlock).

 The album sold rather well and was received with excitement by European metal fans, but Sinergy was facing serious problems when it came to managing the time its members spent with their main bands.
 To complicate matters further, Kimberly moved to Finland by the end of the same year, making it difficult for them to meet regularly, with three of the band members residing in Sweden.

 Thus, the band was essentially dissolved, but Kimberly and Alexi wanted to continue with the project.
 They assembled a new line-up, composed of Finnish members only.
 Roope Latvala (founding member of Stone, one of the bands which started the heavy metal movement in Finland) assumed the position of rhythm guitarist, Marko Hietala (from Tarot) became the bassist and Tonmi Lillman was chosen as the new drummer.